 img width=”width” src=”http://www.juno.com/imageurl” mce_src=”http://www.juno.com/imageurl” alt=”description” height=”height”

-The ALT tag will determine how search engines will index your page.
+In many content management systems, you will also have space when you upload the image to just fill in the Alt Tag directly.
+The Alt tag will determine how search engines will index your page.
 This will help crawlers identify what is in your pictures.

 2) Add textual content tightly associated with your images.
-In most cases textual content will be indexed, and if it is tightly coupled to the image, it will allow search engines to identify the image content.
+In most cases, the textual content will be indexed.
+If it is tightly coupled to the image, it will also help search engines to identify the image content.

 3) Use links to provide descriptive information by inserting a title tag: